-§ 582.120 Consolidated plan.
+§582.120 Consolidated plan.

 (a) Applicants that are States or units of general local government.
 The applicant must have a HUD-approved complete or abbreviated consolidated plan, in accordance with 24 CFR part 91, and must submit a certification that the application for funding is consistent with the HUD-approved consolidated plan.
-Funded applicants must certify in a grant agreement that they are followed. a grant agreement that they are following the HUD-approved consolidated plan.
-If the applicant is a State, and the project will be located in a unit of general local government that is required to have, or has, a complete conquired to have, or has, a complete consolidated plan, or that is applying for Shelter Plus Care assistance under the same Notice of Fund Availability (NOFA) and will have an abbreviated consolidated plan with respect to that application, the State also must submit a certification by the unit of general local government that the State's application is consistent with the unit of general local government's HUD-anof general local government's HUD-approved consolidated plan.
+Funded applicants must certify in a grant agreement that they are fol-lowing the HUD-approved consolidated plan.
+If the applicant is a State, and the project will be located in a unit of general local government that is required to have, or has, a complete consolidated plan, or that is applying for Shelter Plus Care assistance under the same Notice of Fund Availability (NOFA) and will have an abbreviated consolidated plan with respect to that application, the State also must submit a certification by the unit of general local government that the State's application is consistent with the unit of general local government's HUD-ap-proved consolidated plan.

 (b) Applicants that are not States or units of general local government.
-The applicant must submit a certification by the jurisdiction in which the proposed project will be located that the jurisdiction is following its HUD-approved consolidated plan and the appliant. cant's application for funding is consistent with the jurisdiction's HUD-approved consolidated plan.
+The applicant must submit a certification by the jurisdiction in which the proposed project will be located that the jurisdiction is following its HUD-approved consolidated plan and the applicant's application for funding is consistent with the jurisdiction's HUD-approved consolidated plan.
 The certification must be made by the unit of general local government or the State, in accordance with the consistency certification provisions of the consolidated plan regulations, 24 CFR part 91, subpart F.

 (c) Indian tribes and the Insular Areas of Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands.
 These entities are not required to have a consolidated plan or to make consolidated plan certifications.
 An application by an Indian tribe or other applicant for a project that will be located on a reservation of an Indian tribe will not require a certification by the tribe or the State.
-However, where an Indian tribe is the applicant for a project that will not be located on a reservation, the requirement for a certification under paragraph (b) of this section will apply.
+However, where an Indian tribe is the applicant for a project that will not be located on a reservation, the requirement for a cer tification under paragraph (b) of this section will apply.